Harvard Extension Courses in Journalism

 The capstone is the culmination of the student's work in the Master of Liberal Arts, journalism program and consists of a series of substantial stories completed in one semester.
 The capstone generally consists of three to five related pieces, text or multi-media based, in different styles.
 Text-based projects are generally about 5,000 words; the parameters of projects in other media are determined by the student and the project director together, and are based on the requirements of the story.
 Past capstone directors have included Boston Globe editors and reporters, former fellows from the Nieman Foundation for Journalism at Harvard, and other professionals in the field.

 Prerequisites: Registration is limited to officially admitted candidates in the Master of Liberal Arts, journalism.
 Prospective degree candidates and students with pending admission applications are not eligible.
 Candidates must be in good academic standing with a minimum of 36 degree-applicable credits completed with required grades.
 In addition, candidates must submit capstone proposals by June 1.
 Candidates who do not meet these degree requirements or do not have their capstone proposals approved by the deadline are dropped from the course.
-See the journalism capstone website for proposal details and approval deadlines.
+See the capstone website for proposal details and approval deadlines.

 JOUR E-599 Section 1 (23092)

-Spring 2023
+Spring 2025

 Journalism Capstone Project